 The main objective of the Education Programme is to reduce economic and social disparities within the European Economic Area (EEA) and to strengthen bilateral relations between Poland and the Donor States (Iceland, Liechtenstein, Norway) at all levels of education.

-As part of Component II of the Education Programme - Mobility Projects in Higher Education, Lodz University of Technology is eligible to receive the grant of €97 368, where €82 763 is an EEA Grant contribution and €14 605 is aquired through domestic funding.
+As part of Component II of the Education Programme - Mobility Projects in Higher Education, Lodz University of Technology was eligible to receive the grant of €97 368, where €82 763 was an EEA Grant contribution and €14 605 was aquired through domestic funding.

-The implementation of the project lasts until 30 September 2023.
+The implementation of the project lasted from 1 April 2022 until 30 September 2023.

 Within the framework of the previous project implemented in the period of 01/07/2020 - 30/09/2022 (contract EOG/19/K2/W/0007), mobility funding was granted to 9 TUL employees and 2 guests representing partner universities from the Donor States.